The Cortica Care Model

 Navigating feelings of sadness, anxiety and isolation

 Growing up and developing skills for self-understanding and self-advocacy

 Coping with stress, anxiety, sadness or loneliness

-Any member of the family who has a mental health concern can be enrolled as a counseling client at Cortica.
+Any family member with a mental health concern can be enrolled as a counseling patient at Cortica.
 Some examples include:

 A child with a neurodevelopmental difference who experiences some school troubles, which may cause nervous feelings

 A parent who is feeling overwhelmed and unsure of their own parenting abilities

 A caregiver pair who is navigating the stress of a diagnosis in their relationship